-having been persuaded of this very thing (ULT)
+having been persuaded of this very thing (ULT) I am confident (UST)

-The phrase having been persuaded indicates the reason that Paul thanks God.
-If it would be clearer in your language you can state that explicitly.
-Alternate translation: "The reason I thank God is because I am confident of this very thing" (See: Assumed Knowledge and Implicit Information)
+The phrase having been persuaded indicates a reason that Paul thanks God.
+If it would be clearer in your language, you could state that explicitly.
+Alternate translation: "I thank God because I am confident of this very thing" (See: Assumed Knowledge and Implicit Information)

-the one having begun (ULT)
+the one having begun a good work in you will perfect it (ULT)